-- a) Record and report fishing activities, verify positions of the vessel; - b) Observe and estimate catches as far as possible with a view to identifying catch composition and monitoring discards, by-catches and size frequency; - c) Record the gear type, mesh size and attachments employed by the master; - d) Collect information to enable the cross-checking of entries made to the logbooks (species composition and quantities, live and processed weight and location, where available); and - e) Carry out such scientific work (for example, collecting samples), as requested by the IOTC Scientific Committee. - 11.
-The observer shall, within 30 days of completion of each trip, provide a report to the CPCs of the vessel.
-The CPCs shall send within 150 days at the latest each report, as far as continuous flow of report from observer placed on the longline fleet is ensured, which is recommended to be provided with 1°x1° format to the IOTC Executive Secretary, who shall make the report available to the IOTC Scientific Committee upon request.
+- a.
+Record and report fishing and fishing related activities, verify positions of the vessel; - b.
+Observe and estimate catches as far as possible with a view to identifying catch composition and monitoring discards, by-catches and size frequency; - c.
+Record the gear type, mesh size and attachments employed by the master and information; - d.
+Collect information to enable the cross-checking of entries made to the logbooks (species composition and quantities, live and processed weight and location, where available); and and - e.
+Carry out such scientific work (for example, collecting samples), as requested by the IOTC Scientific Committee. - 11.
+The observer or the EM Program Manager or the EM program manager shall, within 30 days of completion of each trip, provide a report to the CPCs of the vessel.
+The CPCs shall send each report within 150150 days to the IOTC Secretariat, to the Scientific Committee as well as to the Compliance Committee. at the latest each report, as far as continuous flow of report from observer placed on the longline fleet is ensured, which is recommended to be provided with 1°x1° format to the IOTC Executive Secretary, who shall make the report available to the IOTC Scientific Committee upon request.
 In a case where the vessel is fishing in the EEZ of a coastal State, the report shall equally be submitted to that coastal State. - 12.
-The confidentiality rules set out in the Resolution 98/02 [superseded by Resolution 12/02] Data confidentiality policy and procedures for fine-scale data shall apply.

-- 13. Field samplers shall monitor catches at the landing place with a view to estimating catch-at-size by type of boat, gear and species, or carry out such scientific work as requested by the IOTC Scientific Committee. - 14.
+The confidentiality rules set out in the Resolution 98/02 [superseded by Resolution 12/02] Data confidentiality policy and procedures for fine-scale data shall apply. - 13.
+Field samplers shall monitor catches at the landing place with a view to estimating catch-at-size by type of boat, gear and species, or carry out such scientific work as requested by the IOTC Scientific Committee. - 14.
 The funds available from the IOTC balance of funds may be used to support the implementation of this programme in developing States, notably the training of observers and field samplers. - 15.
-The elements of the Observer Scheme, notably those regarding its coverage, are subject to review and revision, as appropriate, for application in 2012 and subsequent years.
+The elements of the Observer Scheme\, notably those regarding its coverage, are subject to review and revision, as appropriate, for application in 2012 and subsequent years.
 Basing on the experience of other Tuna RFMOs, the IOTC Scientific Committee will elaborate an observer working manual, a template to be used for reporting (including minimum data fields) and a training program. - 16.
-This Resolution supersedes Resolution 10/04 On A Regional Observer Scheme.
+This Resolution supersedes Resolution 1011/04 On A Regional Observer Scheme.